Gallicchio-Lab/AToM-OpenMM/README.md

-AToM-OpenMM v8.4
+AToM-OpenMM v8.5
 ====================

 ![AToM logo](AToM-logo.png)

 The Alchemical Transfer Method for OpenMM (AToM-OpenMM) is an extensible Python package for the estimation of absolute and relative binding free energies of molecular complexes.
 It implements the [Alchemical Transfer Method (ATM)](https://pubs.acs.org/doi/10.1021/acs.jcim.1c01129) with  asynchronous parallel replica exchange molecular dynamics with the [OpenMM](https://github.com/openmm) library.
 The AToM software can be deployed on workstations or cluster nodes with one or more GPUs.

-This version of AToM uses [ATMForce](https://github.com/openmm/openmm/pull/4110) in the 8.4.0 or later versions of [OpenMM](https://github.com/openmm/openmm).
+This version of AToM-OpenMM has been tested with OpenMM 8.5 and 8.4; it uses [ATMForce](https://github.com/openmm/openmm/pull/4110) in the 8.4.0 or later versions of [OpenMM](https://github.com/openmm/openmm).

 Credits
 -------